-tasks scene by scene.
-Reed said he has done tech all throughout high school

-Reed gets help backstage from deck manager Thomas Hoover.
+Shaun Parish - Courtesy tasks scene by scene.
+Reed said he has done tech all throughout high school Reed gets help backstage from deck manager Thomas Hoover.

 "(We're) both backstage making sure everything happens when it should," Reed said.
 Hoover did tech for two years in middle school when he lived in Franklin.
 "My siblings did tech, so I was interested," Hoover said.

-the season in the final

-four can be considered a

-vear that Gilford returned to its previous

-status as a solo program,

-having been a part of the

-Gilford-Belmont cooperative agreement that

-lasted for the previous

-eight seasons, with most

-of that time spent in Diwe were excited for a

-change," O'Hara said.

-"We felt for the Belmont

-guys who weren't able to

-come back for their junior and senior year, but

-the guys who were here

-were really excited to rep

-Gilford, have a new identity and new teams to go

-against.
-For me, a firstyear head coach to be

-in the program and see

-what the guys before me

-have done, I appreciate

-the guys who were here

-on this team to buy into

-the identity I wanted us

-to have.
-It tells me a lot

-that they could buy in

-so quickly, and each and

-every one of our coaches

-ed the role of his six seniors - Harder, Mason

-Sleeper (two tackles for

-loss and a tipped pass

-on defense), Taylor, Perkins, Gelo and lineman

-out.
-I don't think the

-scoreboard shows how

-the game was. ...
-I'm

-proud of every one of

-these guys," Harder said.

-"I think we developed

-really well.
-We started

-out the season kind of

-rough (with a 28-12 loss

-to Laconia on Sept.
-14),

-but we started playing

-better and learned what

-worked for us.
-Our guys

-started stepping into

-part of.
+This is also the first year that Gilford returned to its previous status as a solo program, having been a part of the Gilford-Belmont cooperative agreement that lasted for the previous eight seasons, with most of that time spent in Division II.
+"Going into this year, we were excited for a change," O'Hara said.
+"We felt for the Belmont guys who weren't able to come back for their junior and senior year, but the guys who were here were really excited to rep Gilford, have a new identity and new teams to go against.
+For me, a firstyear head coach to be in the program and see what the guys before me have done, I appreciate the guys who were here on this team to buy into the identity I wanted us to have.
+It tells me a lot that they could buy in so quickly, and each and every one of our coaches here did a great job."
+O'Hara also highlighted the role of his six seniors - Harder, Mason Sleeper (two tackles for loss and a tipped pass on defense), Taylor, Perkins, Gelo and lineman Deacon Adams.
+"We played our hearts out.
+I don't think the scoreboard shows how the game was. ...
+I'm proud of every one of these guys," Harder said.
+"I think we developed really well.
+We started out the season kind of rough (with a 28-12 loss to Laconia on Sept.
+14), but we started playing better and learned what worked for us.
+Our guys started stepping into their roles and making plays like they needed to.
+This is the best football team I've ever been a part of.
 I love this team."

-"We played our hearts

-Deacon Adams.
+He took a year off when moving to Gilford, then picked it up again at GHS.
+Elijah Hudson serves as a member of the backstage crew with different tasks throughout the production.
+"We just move stuff across the set," Hudson said.